This drinking history timeline shows major event in alcohol and drinking around the world. It presents them over the past 12,000 years.

 George Washington was his new nation’s first large distiller.
 His wife, Martha, enjoyed daily toddys.

-- Alcohol in the 19th Century: Emergence of Temperance
+- Alcohol in the 19th Century.
+Emergence of Temperance

-- Alcohol in the Early 20th Century: Temperance/Prohibition
+- Alcohol in the Early 20th Century.
+Temperance/Prohibition

-- Alcohol in the Mid-20th Century: 1934 to 1979
+- Alcohol in the Mid-20th Century.
+1934 to 1979

 The story of alcohol in the mid-20th century was largely uneventful.
 Yet The Judgment of Paris signaled a major world-wide revolution in wine.

-- Alcohol in Recent Decades: 1980 to Today
+- Alcohol 1980 to 2000

-The history of alcohol in recent decades will be familiar to many people.
+Alcohol 1980-2000 will be familiar to many people.
 If so, enjoy this stroll down memory lane.
 And try to imagine what may lie ahead for alcohol and drinking.

 In the late eighteenth century most Parisians were poor.
 They had the choice of drinking alcoholic beverages or water from a very polluted Seine.4 Coffee and tea were expensive.
-People didn’t commonly consumed drink them on a daily basis in most of Europe.
+People didn’t commonly drink them on a daily basis in most of Europe.
 That didn’t occur until the mid-nineteenth century.5